Skip To Content

 ArcGIS IPS Setup includes the following components:

-• Map list—View map details, set favorites, open maps, and access the recordings list and profile menu.
+• Map list—View map details, set favorites, load maps, and access the recordings list and profile menu.

-• Map mode—Visualize floor plans, switch between floors in a facility, and access Survey and Test modes.
+• Map mode—Visualize floor plans, switch between floors in a facility, test the positioning accuracy, and access the Survey mode.

-• Survey mode—Collect radio reference data at an indoor site to build a record of trajectories, survey points, and locations, along with their corresponding geocoordinates during survey or quality recordings.
+• Survey mode—Collect radio reference data at an indoor site to build a record of trajectories, survey points, and locations, along with their corresponding geocoordinates.
 Before conducting a survey, you can plan the survey path in one of the following ways:

 In this topic